Multi-Modal Artificial Intelligence of Embryo Grading and Pregnancy Prediction in Assisted Reproductive Technology: A Review: AI in ART

 \subsubsection{Temporal embryo grading}

-In addition to basic microscopy, Time-Lapse Microscopy (TLM) is often used to observe embryos.
-This microscope is capable of taking TLM images, which are a set of temporally sequenced embryo images as shown in Fig. \ref{step}(d).
-TLM can capture the changing process of cells over time, showing the process of cell division, morphological change, movement, development, etc. Compared with the static image, TLM images have an additional time dimension.
+In addition to basic microscopy, Time-Lapse Microscopy (TLM) was often used to observe embryos.
+This microscope was capable of taking TLM images, which were a set of temporally sequenced embryo images as shown in Fig. \ref{step}(d).
+TLM could capture the changing process of cells over time, showing the process of cell division, morphological change, movement, development, etc. Compared with the static image, TLM images had an additional time dimension.
 In order to solve the problem of processing multiple time-series images, Abbasi et al. \cite{45}\cite{46} extracted the features of a single image by CNN, and directly fused the features of multiple images by addition or concatenation operation for the subsequent embryo grading task.
-Apart from these simple and direct methods, Kragh et al. \cite{47}, Vaidya et al. \cite{21} and Kalyani et al. \cite{48} extracted single image features through Inception V3, VGG16 or ResNet50, and then integrated the features of TLM images through RNN for embryo internal quality grading.\\ For the embryo grading task, whether it develops into a blastocyst is an important indicator of embryo quality.
-Wang et al. \cite{49} directly converted the embryo grading task into a blastocyst classification task, and used a multi-task learning method to train two tasks at the same time: multi-frame blastocyst classification task were assisted by the single-frame classification task.
-On the multi-frame task model, ResNet was used to extract single frame information and then R(2+1)D network \cite{50} (a 3DCNN method) was used to integrate multi-frame information, and the ACC reached 77.74$\%$.
-Due to the natural advantages of Transformer model in processing temporal data, Fordham et al. \cite{51} directly converted temporal images into tokens and input them into Transformer for blastocyst classification, and finally ACC is 62.50$\%$. \\ The above methods based on static or temporal images realize the automation of embryo quality grading, significantly improve the efficiency and accuracy of embryo evaluation, and the grading effect has surpassed that of professional embryologists, which provides a standardized auxiliary tool for embryologists.
-The details of these methods are shown in the TABLE \ref{table1}.
+Apart from these simple and direct methods, Kragh et al. \cite{47}, Vaidya et al. \cite{21} and Kalyani et al. \cite{48} extracted single image features through InceptionV3, VGG16 or ResNet50, and then integrated the features of TLM images through RNN for embryo internal quality grading.\\ To effectively process three-dimensional time series data, Wang et al. \cite{49} and Barhoun\cite{temgrading1} adopted R(2+1)D network \cite{50} (a 3DCNN method) to extract features from dynamic embryo images and applied it to the 2-embryo grading task.
+Due to the natural advantages of Transformer model in processing temporal data, Fordham et al. \cite{51} and Canat\cite{temgrading2} directly converted temporal images into tokens and input them into Transformer for blastocyst classification.
+To better exploit the spatial structural information within embryo images and the temporal dynamics across image sequences, Shi et al. \cite{temgrading3} and Sun et al. \cite{temgrading4} proposed Transformer-based architectures for spatial and temporal feature extraction.
+By leveraging the self-attention mechanism to model long-range dependencies, these approaches effectively capture the spatiotemporal evolution patterns inherent in embryonic development, enabling a more comprehensive understanding of dynamic morphological changes.\\ The core characteristics and implementation details of the aforementioned studies are summarized in TABLE \ref{table1}.